 2. Shoulders Back!

 Our body is an important channel of confidence.
-The way we hold it projects our level of confidence to the world, but also tells our brain how confident we should feel.
+The way we hold it projects our level of confidence in the world, but also tells our brain how confident we should feel.
 A simple trick is to make sure your shoulders are back as you walk and sit.
 It makes you feel and look more confident (and attractive, too!)

 3. Manage your Saboteur Voice

-All day long: Practice noticing your inner-critic.
+All-day long: Practice noticing your inner-critic.
 Adjust your self-talk to be as kind to yourself as you would be to your best friend.

 4. Adjust How Much You Speak Up